arbenson/ScHoLP-Tutorial/README.md

 2	2	2	888	49
 ```

-So there were 888 triangles with 3 strong ties in the first 80% of the data, of which 49 simplicially closed in the final 20% of the data.
+In this dataset, there were 888 triangles with 3 strong ties in the first 80% of the data, of which 49 simplicially closed in the final 20% of the data.

 We can also look at 4-node configurations.